yurimarca/mlops/ml_model_monitoring/3_diagnosing-and-fixing-problems/8_process-timing/README.md

 In this exercise, we provided you a python script called `timings.py` in `/L4/` directory.
 You will write functions in this script that help you record and monitor the speed of important ML pipeline processes.

-### Environment setup

-You'll use a Workspace that's available below for this exercise.

 ## Instructions

 First, make sure you're familiar with the scripts whose timing we'll be measuring.
 We'll be monitoring the timing of two ML scripts: